promisedlandt/Schedule-Attributes/README.markdown

 ##### `:start_date`

 The date at which the event starts repeating.
 Must be parseable by `Time.parse`.
+If not given, will use the current date.

 #### `:interval_unit`

 The interval unit by which the event repeats.
-Can be `"day"` or `"week"`.
+Can be `"day"`, `"week"` or `"month"`.
 For example, if the even repeats every day, this would be `"day"`.
 If it repeats weekly, this would be `"week"`.
+If it repeats monthly, this would be `"monthly"`

 #### `:interval`